TheYoungBoss06/VeloCompute/examples/README.md

 node data-visualization-prep.js
 node machine-learning-prep.js

-# O crear script para ejecutar todos
+# Or create a script to run all
 for file in *.js; do
   echo "Running $file..."
   node "$file"